 To combat side effects as much as possible, try choosing high-quality CBD products over cheaper alternatives.
 CBD products can often range in quality and, therefore, effectiveness, so sourcing CBD from reputable companies is essential.

 If you are worried about potential side effects and how they may affect your quality of life, talk to your doctor.

 The bottom line

-CBD can also interact with other medications and cause some side effects, so talk to your doctor before determining if CBD is a good option for you.
+CBD can also interact with other medications and cause some side effects, so talk to your doctor before determining if CBD oil is suitable for you chronic back pain.

 To speak to one of our experienced doctors about using cannabis oil for back pain, please click here.

 Disclaimer – medicinal cannabis and CBD oil are unapproved medicines in NZ which means that there is no conclusive evidence for their effect, apart from Sativex.
 Many doctors do not routinely prescribe cannabis medicines.
 The above article was written for general educational purposes and does not intend to suggest that medicinal cannabis can be used to treat any health condition.
 Please consult with your healthcare provider.